root-project/web/install/index.md

 To check what ROOT version is contained in an LCG release, check [lcginfo.cern.ch](http://lcginfo.cern.ch/){:target="\_blank"}.

-## ROOT nightly builds

-ROOT nightly builds for Centos7 are also available on CVMFS.
-They are not as stable as official releases, but contain the very latest features and bug fixes.
-LCG views nightly builds plus dependencies are at `/cvmfs/sft-nightlies.cern.ch/lcg/views/dev3/latest/<platform>`.

 ## Gentoo Prefix on CVMFS

 ROOT is also experimentally available in a [Gentoo Prefix](https://wiki.gentoo.org/wiki/Project:Prefix){:target="\_blank"} installation